 NAEYC

-Playing outdoors has benefits for both young children and teachers.
-It's a refreshing pause in the day's schedule-time set aside to look and listen, explore and observe, move and let loose.
+Playing outdoors has benefits for both young children and providers.
+It's a refreshing pause in the day's schedule-time set aside to look and

+listen, explore and observe, move and let loose.
 Time spent outside can lead to better physical and mental health, improved sleep, and cognitive, social, and emotional gains for young children.
 Ensuring that outdoor play is an integral part of your childcare and education setting's daily schedule supports early learning across all domains and unleashes a whole lot of joy-for you and for children!

-SPRING EDITION

-Take a look at your play space and make sure it is safe, inviting and you have activities for the children.
+Take a look at your backyard play space and make sure it is safe, inviting and you have activities for the children.
 Do you have balls, jump ropes, a climber with slide, sand/water table?
 Remember any activity that you do indoors can be taken outdoors.
 Bring out the music, manipulatives, creative art supplies and dramatic play.
 As always make sure activities are age appropriate.

 Layout & Design by

-Lisa Zacharia

 Inside This Issue

 Why Outdoor Play is Important 1

 Bornoff's Bulletin Board 1

 News from Epidemiology 2

-Center Trainings 3

-Product Recalls 4
+Product Recalls 3

-Creative Corner 5
+Creative Corner 4

-Staff Spotlight 6
+Staff Spotlight 5

+Lisa Zacharia

 Faith Bornoff, M.Ed.
-Executive Director Spring is just around the corner, so it's a great time to revisit and retrain staff on

-In addition to training, all programs offering transportation must have approved vehicle alarms installed according to the manufacturer's instructions.
+Executive Director Spring is just around the corner.
+It is a great time to revisit and refresh your knowledge of required transportation procedures.
+Remember, even a walking field trip has to be documented properly.
+Anyone who provides drop-off or pick-up from school or field trips must be trained.
+This includes both the driver and second sweep person if your program is a Large Family Child Care Home.
+There are only two acceptable courses that you may take to meet this requirement.
+One option is the DCF Transportation Course and the other is through Early Learning Florida, as it's part of the required pre-service training for school readiness providers.
+If you operate a Large Family Child Care Home that offers transportation, you must also have an approved vehicle alarm installed according to the manufacturer's instructions.
 The alarm shut-off switch must be located in such a way that the driver is able to view all of the seats in the vehicle when disarming the alarm.
 The alarm should be heard from 500 feet away when activated.
 Your Child Care Licensing Specialist will inspect all vehicle alarms upon their next visit to your program.
-If you have any questions regarding transportation or vehicle alarms, please feel free to contact your Licensing Specialist or call our office to speak with the Specialist of the Day at 727-507-4857.
-Thank you for doing your part to ensure the children attending your program have many safe and happy spring and summer field trip memories!
+If you have any questions regarding transportation or vehicle alarms, please feel free to contact your Licensing Specialist, or call or office to speak with the specialist of the day at 727-507-4857.
+Thank you for doing your part to ensure that the children attending your program have many safe and happy spring and summer field trip memories!

-Child Care Licensing Program Florida Department of Health in Pinellas County orovirus is a very contagious virus that causes diarrhea, vomiting, nausea, stomach pain, fever, headache, and body aches.
+1 Child Care Licensing Program Florida Department of Health in Pinellas County Florida Department of Health in Pinellas County NEWS FROM EPIDEMIOLOGY Don't Invite Norovirus into Your Family Child Care Home by Rachel Ilic, MPH, CPH, CIC orovirus is a very contagious virus that causes diarrhea, vomiting, nausea, stomach pain, fever, headache, and body aches.
 People infected with norovirus can shed billions of particles while only a few can make someone ill.
-People of all ages can become infected, and outbreaks are usually more common in the winter months, with a peak seen around January1.
+People of all ages can become infected, and outbreaks are usually more common in the winter months, with a peak seen around January.
 Shared spaces and hightouch surfaces make it easy for norovirus to spread in childcare and school settings.